Cumbrian Challenge

 It is personal preference but a good mix of slow energy and fast energy release foods with carbohydrates will keep you going.

-Energy drinks such as Mountain Fuel can make a difference but make sure you try them out in advance to see that it works for you.
+Energy drinks such as Mountain Fuel can make a difference but make sure you try them out in advance to see what works for you.

 There is a compulsory safety briefing at registration on the Friday night.
-These will be held periodically on the Friday evening.
+These will be held periodically throughout the evening.